Del Taco: 1970s

 Naugle left the company early in the decade to start Naugles.
 In 1973, the company dropped "Casa" from its name and Red-E-Food Systems became Del Taco, Inc. By that time, the company opened a new restaurant every month.
 In 1976, Hackbarth and Jameson sold Del Taco to a group of investors.
 The new owners sold the exclusive rights to use and develop the Del Taco name throughout the US (excluding California; Eugene, Oregon; and Yuma, Arizona) to W. R. Grace and Company.
 Grace, primarily a chemicals company, founded a new company, Del Taco Restaurants Inc. of Dallas, Texas, and a new subsidiary, DTG Inc., to oversee the fast food chains it was acquiring.
-The franchise continued to expand.
-In 1977, there were 50 Del Taco restaurants.
-In 1978, there were 100.

 1980s

 In February 1989, Del Taco merged their restaurants with the 171 Naugles' Mexican fast food outlets.
 Anwar Soliman was instrumental in the move.
 He was the mastermind behind the purchase of the rights to expand Del Taco throughout the US in 1977.
 With the merger, Del Taco increased in size, and spread as far east as Hickory, North Carolina.
 In the 1980s, Del Taco began to stay open all night.
-In Lake Forest, California, there are two Del Tacos directly across the street from each other on Trabuco Road and El Toro Road.
+In Lake Forest, California, there were two Del Tacos directly across the street from each other on Trabuco Road and El Toro Road.
 The one at the 22401 El Toro Road address was formerly a Naugles.
-In Orange, two Del Tacos are across the street from each other on Tustin Street.
+In Orange, two Del Tacos were across the street from each other on Tustin Street.
 The one with the Lincoln Avenue address was formerly a Naugles.